danyaberezun/replacewith/README.md

 ### Cons:
 1. It narrows down the problem of `replaceWith` implementation to inlining; **maybe** this is asking too much of the inliner.
 2. The proposed `replaceWith` specification is indeed quite simple.
-However it requires a user to understand how inliner works.
+However, it requires a user to understand how inliner works.
 This observation rises an interesting question:
 ``**Does the inliner have a good specification**?''